 Here are a handful of tips that you can use to overcome multi-channel shipping challenges:

-- Tip #1: Know your fulfillment options – When you’re working on scaling your ecommerce business, it’s important to know what your fulfillment options are.
+When you’re working on scaling your e-commerce business, it’s important to know what your fulfillment options are.
 We recently published a helpful guide to product shipping that outlines 3 main options you can leverage as you dive deeper into multi-channel.
-Those options are: self-fulfillment, 3PL (third-party logistics), and dropshipping.
+Those options are: self-fulfillment, 3PL (third-party logistics), and drop-shipping.
 To learn more about each option and decide which one is right for you, read through the blog post here.

-- Tip #3: Hone in on pricing – to ensure that your business can remain profitable even as it scales and shipping becomes more expensive, you need to understand how to effectively price your products.
-To develop the right pricing strategy for your ecommerce business, products, and customers, read through this helpful post from LemonStand.
+To ensure that your business can remain profitable even as it scales and shipping becomes more expensive, you need to understand how to effectively price your products.
+To develop the right pricing strategy for your e-commerce business, products, and customers, read through this helpful post from LemonStand.

 The takeaway here is don’t wait until you’re overwhelmed to figure out how to manage shipping for your business.
 Develop a strategy ahead of time, and start implementing it before you need it.

 As you scale your e-commerce business and introduce your products on new channels and marketplaces, you should expect to encounter a handful of other growing pains along the way.